farmerchris/test/README.md

 # Test Repository

-This is just a sandbox for testing git and Github things.
+This is just a sandbox for testing git and GitHub things.